ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 - the network-provisioned encrypted resolver is not able to resolve local-only names, or
 - the client has a more-preferred encrypted resolver for generic traffic, and would otherwise not be able to access local content

+The first point can occur in a hybrid deployment, e.g. when the local resolver is unencrypted but a central one is encrypted.
+Clients choosing the encrypted resolver for most queries will need to be advised to refer to the local one for some names.

 This case also include accessing content specific to a home network.

 | Requirement | Description |